-The profile likelihoods and likelihood surfaces for the Beverton-Holt, for any of the time periods, suggested that although MLE parameter estimates for α and R_a could be obtained, the parameters were not always well defined and were too imprecise to be of use (see Results).
-Previous work by Clark (1991) suggested that if reasonable ranges of α are known a production-based reference F can be estimated without any knowledge of the true SR through maximising the minimum yield across the set of α 's.
-A meta-analysis of Atlantic Cod populations provided distributions of α and $\alpha K (\equiv R_a;$ Myers et al., 2001) which could be used to inform such an analysis.
+- 42 The profile likelihoods and likelihood surfaces for the BH at any of the time periods suggested that although MLE parameter estimates for α and R_a could be obtained, the parameters were not always well defined (see Results).
+Previous work by Clark (1991) suggested that if reasonable - 45 ranges of α are known a production-based reference F can be estimated without any knowledge of the true SR through maximising the minimum yield across the set of α 's.
+A meta-analysis of Atlantic cod populations provided distributions of α and αK ($\equiv R_a$; Myers et al. 2001) which could be used to inform such an analysis.
 However, the levels of estimated production for this population of cod preclude this as a viable option as even during the highest biomass and recruitment period (1978-1992) the production is well below the meta-analytic distributions (see Results).